Bang Kapi district

 Bang Kapi (บางกะปิ, /th/) is one of the 50 districts (khet) of Bangkok, Thailand.
+Bang Kapi is also popularly known as Hua Mak or Ramkhamhaeng.
 It is bounded by other Bangkok districts (from north clockwise): Bueng Kum, Saphan Sung, Prawet, Suan Luang, Huai Khwang, Wang Thonglang, and Lat Phrao.

+Hua Mak is the main hub for sports and recreation in Bangkok, primarily anchored by the expansive Hua Mak Sports Complex managed by the Sports Authority of Thailand.

 Name

 The name Bang Kapi consists of two parts.
 Bang is a common prefix for place names in Thailand and roughly means a "hamlet by the waterfront".
 There are multiple theories as to the origin of kapi.
 The word kapi itself exists in Thai and means "shrimp paste", which is one possible origin.
 Another possibility is that it comes from kabi (กบิ/กบี่), a poetic word meaning "monkey", as the area used to be heavily forested and was home to many monkeys.
 Lastly, it could also come from kapiyoh (กะปิเยาะห์), the Thai word for a type of cap worn by Islamic men (taqiyah), as many Muslims settled in the area.

 History

 The area of Bang Kapi has a history dating back to Rama III's reign, when Chao Phraya Bodindecha (เจ้าพระยาบดินทรเดชา) led a troop to fight rebels in Champassack and Louangphabang and brought back people to settle.

 As it grew into a larger town, Bang Kapi was made an amphoe (district) of Phra Nakhon province.
 The district was originally quite large, but has been divided since then to form new districts.

 In 1966, Huay Khwang sub-district (tambon) and parts of the Bang Kapi sub-district were spun off to form Phaya Thai district.

 In 1972, Phra Nakhon and Thonburi were joined as the single province, Bangkok.
 The title of districts and sub-districts in the capital city were changed from amphoe and tambon to khet and khwaeng, respectively.
 Bang Kapi became a district of the newly combined province, having at that time nine sub-districts.

 In 1977, Sam Sen Nok sub-district was moved to Huai Khwang district.

 In 1989, Lat Phrao district and Bueng Kum district were separated from Bang Kapi and became new districts.

 On 14 October 1997, Wang Thonglang sub-district was elevated to a district, taking part of Khlong Chan sub-district with it.